-How To Maximise Space Using An Effective Shop Floor Plan
+Space Planning: How To Maximise Space With An Effective Store Layout

 Retail space planning refers to the practice of designing a retail store layout in a way that guides customers easily around the premises.
 This process involves looking at several factors, including product placement, traffic flow and floor plans.